 Although India is, at present, the fourth-largest world economy, trailing China, the European Union, and the United States, many analysts agree the country’s growing information technology and agricultural sectors could empower the country to move up through the ranks in the near future.

 With a gross domestic product (GDP) of $8.8 trillion and a GDP real growth rate of more than 7 per cent, the country is growing in appeal for both native and international investors.

 This development is creating an increased interest and appetite from foreign capital for Indian real estate which, in turn, is creating increased real estate investment opportunities for native investors as well as foreign parties buying from abroad.

-Although the market has experienced a degree of volatility in recent years thanks to somewhat opaque lending practices, current market conditions in both the commercial and residential real estate sectors indicate there is a great deal of opportunity for investors to buy while prices are lower than they have been in recent years and then convert those properties to performing assets.
+However, current market conditions in both the commercial and residential real estate sectors indicate that there is a great deal of opportunity for investors to buy while prices are lower than they have been in recent years, and then convert those properties into performing assets.